io10-0x/allauditnotesandreports/SpectraAuditNotes.md

 # 7 ONLYINITIALISING BUG THAT A LOT OF PROTOCOLS IGNORE

-When a contract is meanr to be upgradeable, as you know, the contract usually uses an init function with the initializer modifier but there are issues that can come with that which i cover beow so have a look.
+When a contract is meant to be upgradeable, as you know, the contract usually uses an init function with the initializer modifier but there are issues that can come with that which i cover beow so have a look.

 ```solidity